WePDLA/FSCEE/readme.md

 ```
 inter_loss_lst=(0 0.1 0.2 0.3)
 ```
-if want to add GCNs embedding, do following:
+If you want to add GCNs embedding, do following:
 ```
 gcns_lst=(1)
 ```
-if want to use label semantic information , do following:
+If you want to use label semantic information , do following:
 ```
 use_schema=--use_schema
 ```